hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## 14 For Parents: Protect the Pre-Sleep Brain.
 **What happens before sleep determines what sticks.**

-Before sleep, the brain enters hypnagogia, a critical window where it reviews sustained effort to consolidate learning.
+Parents can do a home version of LED / LEAD but more important, before sleep, the brain enters hypnagogia, a critical window where it reviews sustained effort to consolidate learning.
 Too often, this window is lost to scrolling.

-For younger children: stories.
+For elementary children: bedtime stories.
-For older students: conversation—what was confusing, what didn’t make sense.
+For middle school students: conversation—what was confusing, what didn’t make sense, make a conncetion

-Review the days lessons before sleep strengthens memory and intuition.
+For High School Students: Review the days lessons before sleep, this strengthens memory and intuition.

 [Walker, M. P., & Stickgold, R. (2006)](https://walkerlab.berkeley.edu/reprints/Walker&Stickgold_AnnRevPsych_2006.pdf)